Fort Bidwell Indian Community of the Fort Bidwell Reservation of California: Background

 The population as of 1969 was 112.
 The agency is the Northern California agency.
 The principal tribe is Paiute.
 They had laws and regulations, in order to establish a legal community organization and secure certain privileges and powers offered to us by the Indian Reorganization Act, they established a constitution and by-laws for the Fort Bidwell Indian Community.
 There were various laws placed on membership, territory, land as well as amendments.

 Reservation

 The Fort Bidwell Indian Community has a federal reservation, the Fort Bidwell Reservation, in Modoc County, near the town of Fort Bidwell, California.
 The reservation is 3335 acre large.
 Approximately 108 tribal members live on the reservation.
 The reservation was established in 1897.
 In 1990 only 6 tribal members lived on the reservation.
 In 1992, 22 people were enrolled in the tribe.

-The tribal members are members the Northern Paiute Kidütökadö band (Gidu Ticutta - ‘Yellow-bellied marmot-Eaters’, also called "Northern California Paiute").
+The tribal members are members the Northern Paiute Kidütökadö band (or kidɨtɨkadɨ, or Gidu Ticutta - ‘Yellow-bellied marmot-Eaters’, also called "Northern California Paiute").